-Especially designed or prepared high-voltage power supplies for ion sources, having all of the following characteristics: capable of continuous operation, output voltage of 20,000 V or greater, output current of 1 A or greater, and voltage regulation of better than 0.01% over a time period of 8 hours.
+Especially designed or prepared high-voltage power supplies for ion sources, having both of the following characteristics:

+- 1. Capable of continuous operation, output voltage of 20,000 V or greater, output current of 1 A or greater; and - 2.
+Voltage regulation of better than 0.01% over a time period of 8 h.